-Reach Out ir the Honors Program's Literacy and Leadership Initiave in the Dominican Republic.
+Reach Out is the Honors Program's Literacy and Leadership Initiave in the Dominican Republic.

-The Honors Program student at Shippensburg University has many research opportunities.
+Honors students at Shippensburg University have many research opportunities.

 An Honors education at Shippensburg University provides students with numerous opportunities to expand their Honors academic experience beyond the Shippensburg campus.
 The Honors Program encourages its students to consider studying abroad for a semester or an academic year.